 Taking the Train: You have two options for train stations in Bled.
 You can get a train to The railway station Lesce-Bled which is 4km from the city center of Bled and can be reached from the line Münich – Salzburg – Villach – Ljubljana – Belgrade – Istanbul – Athens (aren’t trains so cool!).

-You have a second train station option in Bled though!
+But you have a second train station option in Bled though!
 You can also take a train to the Bled Jezero railway station.
 This station lies along the railway line Villach – Jesenice – Nova Gorica – Koper or Gorizia (Italy).
 The Bled Jezero railway station is only 1.5km from the city center.

 Getting to Bled by Bus: Bled is connected with regular bus lines with the immediate surroundings and all larger cities of Slovenia.
 There are regular bus rides from Ljubljana going through Kranj and Radovljica.
 Buses also operate from the direction of Bohinj and Jesenice.